vijaykrishnaSB/vijaykrishnaSB/README.md

 - 👀 I’m interested in WEB & APP Development
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on Web & App Development
-- 📫 How to reach me vijaysb0022@gmail.com
+- 📫 To reach me through mail vijaysb0022@gmail.com

 <!---
 vijaykrishnaSB/vijaykrishnaSB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.